PageMenu/PageMenu/README.md

 self.view.addSubview(pageMenu!.view)
 ```

-4)  You should now be ready to use CAPSPageMenu!! 🎉
+4)  You should now be ready to use PageMenu!! 🎉

 ## Customization